-As part of the Government of Canada’s commitment to meaningful youth engagement, the North Vancouver Constituency Youth Council (CYC) was formed in October 2015.
-The CYC includes 13 youth between the ages of 16 and 25 from different schools, neighbourhoods, and local associations.
-The Council meets throughout the scholastic year to discuss a number of issues that could include the environment & climate change, transportation & infrastructure, and housing affordability, among other topics that matter most to the community.
+As part of the Government of Canada’s commitment to meaningful youth engagement, the North Vancouver Constituency Youth Council (CYC) was formed in 2016.
+The second annual CYC includes 16 youth between the ages of 14 and 25 from different schools, neighbourhoods, and local associations.
+The Council will meet from fall 2017 to summer 2018 to discuss a number of issues that could include the environment & climate change, transportation & infrastructure, and housing affordability, among other topics that matter most to the community.

 On the one hand, the Member of Parliament will learn more about the views of youth from his region through discussions.
 On the other hand, young people can network with the other participants and better understand the Canadian political process as they take part in it.

 Members of the North Vancouver CYC are tasked with determining the legislative priorities of youth in North Vancouver and to advise Jonathan Wilkinson accordingly.
 Members elect discussion topics and move on resolutions to be presented to the relevant Minister of the Crown.
 Council Members will also be planning and presenting a final community project on a topic of interest which will be presented to friends, family, stakeholders and community members.